jonnyhoeven/justme.dev/projects/gitops-workshop.md

 Since we added the application to the repository and sync is enabled in the ArgoCD Application manifest file, it will automatically maintain the ArgoCD namespace based on the repository state.

-- Try deleting the cat-app in the ArgoCD gui, and see what happens
+- Try deleting the cat-app in the ArgoCD gui and see what happens

 Argo cd notices that the cat-app is missing and will automatically recreate/heal.